reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 Finally, in the `<Root>` element, we configure which appender the root logger should use.
 We could just put one of the appender names into the `ref` attribute of the `<AppenderRef>` element, but this would hard-code the appender and it wouldn't be configurable.

 So, instead, we set it to `${env:LOG_TARGET:-CONSOLE}`, which tells Log4J to use the value of the `LOG_TARGET` environment variable, and if this variable is not set, use the value `CONSOLE` as a default.

+You can read all about the details of Log4J's configuration in [the Log4J docs](https://logging.apache.org/log4j/2.x/manual/configuration.html).

 That's it.
 If we run the app without any environment variables, it will log to the console.
 If we set the environment variable `LOG_TARGET` to `LOGZIO`, it will log to logz.io.